gunesgultekin/4458_midterm/README.md

 ![web-unpaid-paginated](https://github.com/gunesgultekin/4458_midterm/assets/126399958/3f17ff77-add8-4496-b981-93611782087a)

 * /WebApp/unpaidTuitionsPaginated will return the list of students that has a unpaid tuition fee with specified term with 5 students per page

+## Data Model
+* Microsoft SQL Server and .NET Entity Framework ORM are configured in the project.

+## Additional
+* JWT Authorization applied.
+* Pagination applied for /WebApp/unpaidTuitionsPaginated (5 students per page)
+* Api versioning applied.
+* All the project components are currently running on Microsoft Azure cloud hosting.